Building Your Own Trusted Execution Environments Using FPGA: Introduction

-At the hardware layer, \sysname utilizes commodity System-on-Chip (SoC) FPGA devices, which integrate both hardcore CPU system, e.g., Cortex-A, RISC-V, etc., and FPGA programmable logic architectures.
-The nature of FPGA enables on-demand configurations and reconfigurations of enclaves' hardware TCBs, which may include softcore CPUs, Block RAM based (BRAM; same as Static RAM on known SoC FPGA devices) main memory, and peripherals.
-For example, an enclave may have a softcore A2I POWER CPU and a hardware GPU as its dedicated peripheral for acceleration.
-Each enclave has its own isolated physical address space, which maps its own main memory, system configuration registers, and peripherals.
-The software on the hardcore CPU and other enclaves cannot see an enclave's address space unless it is explicitly specified in the design.
-By assigning the hardware resources to co-resident enclaves, \sysname builds a multiprogramming environment, isolates software faults, and provides memory protection on FPGAs.
-Because enclaves do not time-share any processor with each other and the hardcore system, the cache side-channel attack vector is removed.
-Cold-boot attacks on these enclaves are also difficult due to the characteristics of BRAM.
+A SoC FPGA system, including FPGA-infused CPUs, integrates both a hardcore CPU, e.g., x86/64, Cortex-A or RISC-V, and an FPGA programmable logic architectures.
+The nature of FPGA enables on-demand configurations of enclaves' hardware TCBs, which may include softcore CPUs, Block RAM based (BRAM; same as Static RAM on known SoC FPGA devices) main memory, and peripherals.
+Each enclave in \sysname has its own isolated physical address space, which maps its own dedicated main memory, system configuration registers, and peripherals.
+The software on the hardcore CPU and other enclaves cannot access an enclave's address space unless it is explicitly specified in the design.
+By assigning the hardware resources to co-resident enclaves, \sysname creates a multiprogramming environment, isolates software faults, and provides memory protection on FPGAs.
+Enclaves in \sysname do not share processors with each other or the hardcore system, which eliminates the cache side-channel attack vector.
+Additionally, due to the characteristics of BRAM, cold-boot attacks on these enclaves are challenging.

-FPGA alone, however, does not address all the issues of existing TEEs, and the SSAs need external libraries to execute and drivers to control the peripherals.
-On the software front, the configurable \firmware component of \sysname provides necessary software libraries, e.g., libc, and a Hardware Abstraction Layer (HAL), for a minimum software TCB.
-Even though formally verifying the correctness and security of hardware designs, e.g., softcore CPU, is beyond our scope, \sysname offers mechanisms to bootstrap the trust and attest the integrity of the hardware implementations.
-In particular, to bootstrap trust in enclaves statically and dynamically, \sysname offers example paths building on the secure boot or a run-time trusted module, respectively.
-Additionally, the \firmware offers two attestation mechanisms, namely pre-execution and post-execution attestations.
-The former extends the traditional remote attestation of code and input to include hardware integrity, whereas the latter extends output data integrity attestation~\cite{abera2019diat}.
+\sysname utilizes the \emph{secure configuration} process of the FPGA to establish a \emph{dynamic root of trust} that ensures complete isolation and untampered execution of Security-Sensitive Applications (SSAs) in enclaves from preexisting software on the hardcore system, including the hypervisor and operating system.
+Additionally, \sysname offers both software- and hardware-based remote attestation mechanisms that operate under two threat models.
+To enable execution of SSAs, external libraries and drivers for peripherals are required.
+On the software front, the configurable \firmware component of \sysname provides essential software libraries such as libc, as well as a Hardware Abstraction Layer (HAL), to minimize the software Trusted Computing Base (TCB).